sliminality/pandoc-theorem/README.md

 ### Regular definition lists still work

-If you do not use
+If you do not start a definition list with one of the [recognized identifiers](#identifiers), the definition list will compile as usual.

 ```markdown
 Groceries